 2. Walking Is More Powerful Than You Think

-This study proves that walking hasn’t received its due credit as a form of exercise.
+The above study proves that walking hasn’t received its due credit as a form of exercise.
 Most people think that walking is a less effective version of running, but that’s not true.
-The physical differences between the two modes of movement impact how quickly they achieve results, but they’re equally capable of achieving them.
+The physical differences between the two modes of movement impact how quickly someone can achieve results.
 For some goals, walking is even better!

 The study, published in the American Heart Association journal Arteriosclerosis, Thrombosis and Vascular Biology, compared large cohorts of runners and walkers over the course of six years to determine how each activity impacted the participants’ risk of cardiovascular heart disease and determining factors.